abhijeetk/af-binder/doc/afb-events-guide.md

 -   Cost of propagation of data (might serialize)
--   Difficulties to abstract low-level signaling agent or to find a trade-of between abstracting and specializing
+-   Difficulties to abstract low-level signaling agent or to find a trade-off between abstracting and specializing

 The key is modularity versus cost of propagation.
 It can be partly solved when logical group of signaling agent are launched together in